faxioman/dart-server-nano-nano/README.md

 #### Serving Static Files:

-`server_nano` supports serving static files out of the box.
+`server_nano_nano` supports serving static files out of the box.
 Simply call the `static` method on your server instance:

 ```dart
 server.static('/path/to/static/files');